-And even worse, I started passing those Expectations onto my son without meaning to.
+And even worse, I started passing those Expectations (with a capital E) onto my son without meaning to.
 We both became more and more frustrated.

 Until that moment, I had forgotten why we joined CC at age 4 in the first place.
 It was to build relationships, have fun, learn classroom rules, and develop a love of learning.